KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 There are several types of buffers:

 - `vertex_attribute_buffer` represents buffer of vertex attributes.
 Fields of this buffer are the attributes of one vertex.
-Do not support runtime sized arrays.
+Does not support runtime sized arrays.
 - `instanced_attribute_buffer` represents buffer of per-instance attributes.
 Fields of this buffer are the attributes of one instanced geometry.
-Do not support runtime sized arrays.
+Does not support runtime sized arrays.
 - `uniform_buffer` represents a classic uniform buffer object with `std140` memory layout.
 Requires `set_prefix`.
 - `read_only_storage_buffer` represents a classic storage buffer which is read-only and has `std430` memory layout.
   Requires `set_prefix`.